wp-plugins/wp-dropstream/readme.txt

 Dropstream is the best way to integrate and automate your entire order fulfillment workflow.
 It provides everything you need to put your logistics on auto-pilot.

-* Forward orders to your fulfillment center
+* Automatically forward orders to your fulfillment center
-* Send tracking numbers back to Shopify, and notify customers
+* Send tracking numbers back to your shopping cart, and notify customers
 * Update product inventory levels

 = See what others say about Dropstream =

-> We were hampered by data entry work-arounds, until Dropstream tore down the technical wall that stood between us and our customers. -- Clay Clarkson, Whole Heart Ministries
+> We were hampered by data entry work-arounds, until Dropstream tore down the technical wall that stood between us and our customers.
+> -- Clay Clarkson, Whole Heart Ministries

 > Dropstream is a useful capability that gives us greater flexibility in meeting our fulfillment requirements.
-The service was easy to set up and has been very reliable. -- Scott Madsen, National Imports LLC
+The service was easy to set up and has been very reliable.
+> -- Scott Madsen, National Imports LLC

-= Get Started With Your Free Trial =
+= Get Started With Your Free 14-day Trial =

 Dropstream connects with many fulfillment centers.
 You can see a [full list of connectors](http://getdropstream.com/merchants/supported-connectors "Dropstream for Merchants eCommerce connectors") on our website.
 Don't see your fulfillment center listed?
 [Contact us](http://getdropstream.com/merchants/contact-us "Contact Dropstream") and we'll add it, free of charge.